 Surely the most exciting thing about the Grand National is the jumps that the horse have to go through if they want to have a chance to win the race.
-Here we have taken a look at each of them and also remember that part of the course is repeated so there are some fences that are jumped twice (which makes the total of thirty fences during the running:
+Here we have analysed each of them and also remember that part of the course is repeated so there are some fences that are jumped twice (which makes the total of thirty fences during the running):

 This is standing at four foot and seven inches and it is also jumped twice.
-This fence was also known as The Fan as it took the name from a horse that didn’t want to jump this fence for 3 consecutive years.
+This fence also has another name, The Fan from a horse that didn’t want to jump this fence for 3 consecutive years.

 Fence 3 – Open Ditch

 This fence is slightly taller than the first two as it is four foot ten inches.
 It has an open ditch and it is the first test for horses credentials.